Summary

 The mechanics of Hip Thrust are based on dynamic extension of the hip, where several muscle groups interact in a synchronized manner.
 The gluteus maximus, as the prime mover, pushes the hips upward.
 Meanwhile, the hamstrings provide complementary strength to support this movement.

-The interaction between these muscles is crucial for efficient and safe execution.
-The hamstrings, working in tandem with the gluteus maximus, allow powerful climb And controlled, while the lower back muscles ensure that the spine remains aligned and protected against possible stress or injury.
+The interaction between these muscles is crucial to safe, effective execution.
+The hamstrings, working in tandem with the gluteus maximus, allow for an efficient and safe exercise. powerful climb And controlledThe muscles of the lower back ensure that the spine remains aligned and protected against stress and injury.

 By understanding these dynamics, you can not only optimize the performance of your Hip Thrusts, but also avoid common mistakes that could compromise your muscle gains or your safety.
 Each repetition should be performed with particular care to properly engage these muscle groups, ensuring the best results while preserving your body.